-The Chair shall preside at all statewide meetings, maintain general management over activities of NDWC, appoint state standing committee chairs and create other committees as necessary, with the advice and consent of the Executive Committee, serve as an ex officio member of all committees and be the spokesperson for the NDWC Caucus.
+The Chair shall preside at all statewide meetings, maintain general management over activities of NDWC, appoint state standing committee chairs and create other committees as necessary, with the advice and consent of the Executive Committee, serve as an ex officio member of all committee, except the Nominating Committee, and be the spokesperson for the NDWC Caucus.

 The Vice Chair must be from a different Congressional District from the Chair and shall perform the duties of the Chair when the Chair is unable to fulfill such duties.
 If the position of Chair becomes vacant, the Vice Chair automatically becomes the Chair for the remainder of the term.

 The Secretary shall distribute notices of statewide meetings, maintain minutes of state meetings and NDWC State Caucus correspondence, and keep a current set of Bylaws and any Amendments.

 The Treasurer shall keep an account of all money received (checks and cash) for Nebraska Democratic Party banking and compliance on behalf of the NDWC.
 The Treasurer shall prepare a written report of the finances and submit same at each statewide meeting.

 A Membership Chair may be appointed to serve at the pleasure of the Chair.
 The responsibilities of the Membership Chair shall be directed by the Chair and may include keeping the list of NDWC members current, and recording attendance at each NDWC statewide meeting and registering new NDWC members who join.